 - Pass the state portion of the exam

-- Submit verification of experience (practicing as an agent or broker for 36 out of 48 months prior to applying for licensure)
+- Submit verification of experience (practicing as an agent or broker for 36 out of 48 months prior to applying)

-- Provide transcripts from the educational institution where you’ve completed 180 hours of broker pre-licensing courses
+- Provide transcripts from the educational institution where you completed 180 hours of broker pre-licensing courses

 - Submit certification letters from other jurisdictions where licensed